0x-Rahul/RupETH/README.md

 # RupETH - Ethereum Transaction Platform

 RupETH is a modern web3 platform that enables users to send Eth by just entering in Rupees.
-Built with React, Next.js, and Solidity, it provides a seamless experience for managing cryptocurrency transactions.
+Built with  Next.js, TailwindCSS and Solidity, it provides a seamless experience for managing cryptocurrency transactions.

 ## 🌟 Features